 Introductory Japanese language courses are available in the fall or summer quarters.
 Students should sign up for introductory courses as early as possible in order to fulfill the minor’s language requirement.
 If you have previous experience with Japanese, see the department's information on proficiency exams and placement interviews.

 Students in good academic standing may declare the minor at any time by meeting with their major adviser.
 Please see Undergraduate Advising’s Minor page for additional considerations about earning a minor.

 NOTE: The below requirements apply to students who declare the Japanese minor in Spring Quarter 2019 or later.
 The previous requirements will still apply to those who declared the Japanese minor before Spring Quarter 2019, unless special provision is made.
-Please contact a departmental advisor if you are interested in this option.
+Please contact the Humanities Academic Services Center if you are interested in this option.
 You can see the previous Japanese minor requirements here.

 I. Language Courses

 Maximum 15 credits of modern Japanese language, which may include any of the below 300 or 400 level Japanese courses.
 First and second-year Japanese courses may not apply to the minor.
 Students must take at least JAPAN 303, unless waived because of advanced skills.

 - Third-Year Japanese: JAPAN 301, 302, 303, 304, 334, 343, 345